 Drug crimes in Arizona include the possession, manufacture, transportation, and obtainment by fraud of controlled substances.

-The State must prove four elements beyond a reasonable doubt:
+In order for the state to win a conviction, they must be able to prove four elements beyond a reasonable doubt:

-1) That the person charged with possession; 2) did knowingly possess; 3) a usable quantity; 4) of a controlled substance.
+1) They must prove that the person charged with possession; 2) did knowingly possess; 3) a usable quantity; 4) of a controlled substance.

-That means that the State needs to provide evidence that the person charged with the offense is the same person who was arrested or cited by police, and that the person knew they were in possession of a controlled substance, and that there was a usable quantity of that substance, and that the substance was actually illegal to possess under Arizona law.
+That means that the State needs to obtain and present evidence that the person charged with the offense is precisely the same person who was either arrested or cited by police, that the individual in question knew they were in possession of a controlled substance, and that there was a usable quantity of that substance, and that the substance was actually illegal to possess under Arizona law.

-A person has constructive possession of a thing when they have power over it.
-For example, it would be difficult for a prosecutor to say that someone actually knew there were a bottle of pills in their medicine cabinet, but they can show that a person had control over the medicine cabinet because it belonged to them and they stored other things in it.
-It is possible for more than one person to have constructive possession over something.
+A person has constructive possession of an object when they have power or dominion over it.
+For example, it would be difficult for a prosecutor to say that someone actually knew there was a bottle of pills in their medicine cabinet, but what they can do is they can show that a person had dominion over the medicine cabinet because it belonged to them and because they stored their belongings there.
+It is also possible for more than one person to have constructive possession over something.

-In addition to possession charges, if a person is in possession of a certain amount of drugs, then the State can charge them with transportation or sale.
-This is called the threshold amount, and the actual amount varies by substance:
+In addition to possession charges, if there is a situation where a person is in possession of a certain amount of drugs, then the State can proceed to charge the individual with transportation or sale of drugs.
+This is referred to as the threshold amount, and the actual amount required for this charge varies depending on the substance:

 If an unlawful substance is not listed in the table above, the threshold amount is any amount equal to a value of one thousand dollars or more.

-The drug statutes in Arizona can be confusing.
+The drug statutes in Arizona can prove to be very confusing for some.
 Below is a brief description of the various kinds of controlled substances.

-Marijuana means any part of any marijuana plant, and its seeds, from which the resin has not been extracted.
+When the law refers to Marijuana they are referring to any part of any marijuana plant, including but not limited to its seeds, from which the resin has not been extracted.
 A.R.S. § 13-3401(19)